alinkaZ/SiDo/README.md

 # Impact

+With SiDo, women can network and create a community where they use their ability to share creations, connect collectively to do some creative empowerment.
+Apart from learning sewing, SiDo empower the communities to keep old traditional crafts alive.
 With SiDo, learning can be enchanced through skills development and families can benefit from the additional income of their female members.
-With SiDo, women can network and create a community where they use their ability to share creations, connect collectively to do some creative empowerment.
-Apart from learning sewing, SiDo empower the communities to keep old traditions such as embroidery work alive.